yannickl/YLFlowingMenu/README.md

 # YLFlowingMenu (Under dev)

-YLFlowingMenu provides an interactive transition manager to display menu with a flowing and bouncing effects.
-(It is the counterpart of https://github.com/yannickl/FlowingMenu)
+YLFlowingMenu provides an interactive transition manager to display menu with a flowing and bouncing effects (It is the counterpart of https://github.com/yannickl/FlowingMenu).

 <p align="center">
   <img src="http://yannickloriot.com/resources/flowingmenu.gif" alt="YLFlowingMenu" width="300"/>